 Defoe's unfavourable observations were made during the town's decline in the 1600s and 1700s.
 But the 1800s saw a renaissance and a great deal of new building, much of which remains on view today.
 The coming of the railway in 1864 was, with the town's scenic qualities, among the factors which contributed to Kirkcudbright's growing attraction as a centre for the artists which persisted into the 1900s.

 Today's Kirkcudbright is a real joy for anyone interested in nice buildings and attractive townscapes.
 The High Street is unusual, being wrapped around two sides of the core of the town and not actually forming a main thoroughfare.
 Here you find the Tolbooth Art Centre and the court building which includes the Old Town Jail.

-Here, too, you find the Selkirk Arms Hotel, which cannot be recommended highly enough for anyone staying in Kirkcudbright: comfortable accommodation that is only surpassed by the excellent food, good choice of wines, and real beer.
+Here, too, you find the Selkirk Arms Hotel.
 Along from the Selkirk Arms Hotel are 115 & 117 High Street, now used as offices, but the closest approximation to a dolls' house you are ever likely to see in real life.
 Elsewhere on the High Street you find the striking Broughton House, home of the eminent artist E A Hornel, which with its magnificent garden is open to the public.

 The heart of modern Kirkcudbright lies around the oblique cross of roads formed by St Cuthbert Street and St Mary Street.
 Where the former meets the High Street is MacLellan's Castle, overlooking the nearby wharves on the River Dee, while the Town Hall and Parish Church face one another across St Mary Street, near the Stewartry Museum.